 9. Try zip-lining Montana-style!

 If you are into adventure, nothing beats zip-lining over the Montana whitewater rapids.
 There are several methods to appreciate the countryside, but zip-lining gives a sense of awe and pleasure when viewed from above.

-The Stermitz Ranch is in the Cinnabar Basin, and a store is located in Gardiner, Montana.
+The Stermitz Ranch is in the Cinnabar Basin, and a store is in Gardiner, Montana.
 To go to their Gardiner shop, you’ll need to take a shuttle from there.
-It may appear tough at first, but it has several twists that will make you absolutely love this outdoor adventure.
+It may appear tough at first, but it has several twists that will make you love this outdoor adventure.